 Maddie was diagnosed with POTS, a condition that affects blood flow and can cause nausea, dizziness and fainting.

 “We thought, ‘Okay, well you’re just going to be sick with this thing for the rest of your life,’ but we were managing the symptoms,” said Sanford.

 Maddie was well enough to spend the summer in Vermont where she was working at a summer camp.
-She was excited for her senior year where she was enrolled in AP Government, AP Latin and looked forward to becoming a singer.
+She was excited for her senior year where she was enrolled in AP Government, AP Latin and looked forward to becoming a senior.

 But while many of the symptoms were well managed with medication, Maddie noticed that her right thumb was constantly going numb and that her lips would often lose sensation.

 Maddie saw a neurologist and on her 17th birthday, Sept.
 29, 2017, she was diagnosed with a brain tumor.